top of page

 CLIMATE JUSTICE CONGREGATION

-In April 2024, Westwood Lutheran Church was excited to be certified as one of 35 congregations and spiritual communities across Minnesota that are leading the way in changing the climate crisis from a story of fear to one of hope.
+In 2024, Westwood Lutheran Church was certified as one of 35 congregations and spiritual communities across Minnesota that are leading the way in shifting the climate crisis from a story of fear to one of hope.
 Learn more about the Climate Justice Congregation Program (CJC).

-We are thankful for this recognition and also have more work to do in the community and with others.
-Westwood hopes to be a role model and resource to other congregations.
-We hope to galvanize more people of faith, spirituality, and consciousness to respond to climate change and heal our relationship with the earth.
+Westwood hopes to be a role model and resource for other congregations, and galvanize more people of faith, spirituality, and consciousness to respond to climate change and heal our relationship with the earth.

 Below are resources for Xcel Energy, CenterPoint Energy, the City of St. Louis Park, and Electrify Everything Minnesota.
-Many energy companies, cities, and the state have offered new and improved rebates for 2024 and beyond.
+Many energy companies, cities, and states have energy-efficient rebate programs.

-Minnesota Interfaith Power and Light shared a resource guide and a copy of the presentation from this Spring.
+Minnesota Interfaith Power and Light shared a resource guide and a copy of a presentation for Westwood.

 bottom of page